Prerequisites prior to Scheduling the Divine Mystery of Holy Baptism

 1. Active Church Membership

-A Baptism is a privilege that requires a commitment on behalf of the parents to raise the child in the Orthodox Church.
-If parents are not active members of the Church, you must demonstrate a desire to become active for the sacrament to be approved.
-Parents are the primary role models for their children in living a committed life to Christ.
-Commitment to Christ is expressed in regularly attending Sunday liturgy, participating in the sacramental life (communion, confession, etc.) of the Church and being a current Steward of the Church.
+An Orthodox Christian Baptism is a privilege.
+Christian Baptism is not merely a cultural rite of passage but a Divine Mystery.
+It is reasonable of the Church to ask of everyone seeking Baptism for themselves or on behalf of their loved ones to be committed to the Orthodox Faith to which they are seeking to become a full part of.
+In the instance of infant baptism the church requires a commitment on behalf of the parents to raise the child in the Orthodox Church.
+If parents are not active members of the Church, then there must be at least a clear desire to become an active for member of the Orthodox Church in order for the sacrament to be approved precisely so that we do not perpetuate the false and sinful idea that Holy Baptism is merely a rite of passage.
+Parents are the primary role models for their children in living a committed life in Christ.
+Our commitment to Christ may be expressed in regularly attending Sunday liturgy, participating in the sacramental life (communion, confession, etc.) of the Church and being a current Steward of the Church.

 Note: If parents themselves are not regularly attending an Orthodox Church, an appointment should be made with the priest in order to discuss the situation.